Frederic-P/Image-manipulation-in-Numpy/readme.md

     - **description**: The amount of columns the output grid should have.
 3) cells:
      - **type**: LIST
      - **description**: This is a list with rows*cols elements in it.
 Each element describes a cell with three different parameters and should be of the type list.
 The first element in the cell-list is a grow factor.
 The second element in the cell-list are all modifications done on the color channel.
 The final element in the cell-list are all modifications done which have to do with warping/rotating the image.
-For a detailled explanation about these three elements see the following section *available cell-commands*.
+For a detailed explanation about these three elements see the following section *available cell-commands*.

 ### available cell-commands: